New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Dolphins stats and trends

-- Miami is 9-4 against the spread and 8-5 overall when the team notches more than 16.9 points.
+- When Miami scores more than 16.9 points, it is 9-4 against the spread and 8-5 overall.

-- This season the Dolphins have 26 turnovers, four fewer than the Patriots have takeaways (30).
+- The Dolphins have 26 giveaways this season, while the Patriots have 30 takeaways.

 Home and road insights

-- This season in away games, New England is 5-2 against the spread and 6-1 overall.
+- New England is 5-2 against the spread, and 6-1 overall, on the road.

-- The Patriots have one win ATS (1-1) as 6.5-point favorites or more away from home.
+- The Patriots have one win ATS (1-1) as 6-point favorites or more on the road.

-- New England has gone over the total twice in seven away games this year.
+- This year, in seven road games, New England has gone over the total twice.

 Powered by Data Skrive.